trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/AuraEnabledRecipes.md

 ### `updateAccountName(Id accountId, String newValue)` → `Boolean`

-Updates a given account&apos;s name.
+Updates a given account's name.
 Demonstrates how to receive information from an Aura or LWC component and use it to update an account.
 Note: This method contains a false-positive PMD warning.
 PMD is not aware of what CanTheUser is doing, and it falsely assumes that this code does not check for FSL / CRUD before querying.
-Additionally, this query contains &apos;WITH SECUIRTY_ENFORCED&apos; a form of inline FLS/CRUD checking.
+Additionally, this query contains 'WITH SECUIRTY_ENFORCED' a form of inline FLS/CRUD checking.

 #### Parameters
 |Param|Description|